University of Cincinnati Health

-UC Health (University of Cincinnati Health) is the healthcare system of the University of Cincinnati, in Cincinnati, Ohio.
+University of Cincinnati Health (branded as UC Health) is the healthcare system of the University of Cincinnati, in Cincinnati, Ohio.
 It trains health care professionals and provides research and patient care.
-The system is affiliated with the University via the University of Cincinnati Academic Health Center (AHC).
+The system is affiliated with the university via the University of Cincinnati Academic Health Center (AHC).

-Most of the system's facilities are spread among three major campuses in the Cincinnati metropolitan area: the Clifton campus, home to the flagship University of Cincinnati Medical Center, the Galbraith Campus, and the West Chester campus.
+Most of the system's facilities are spread among two major campuses in the Cincinnati metropolitan area: the Clifton campus, home to the flagship University of Cincinnati Medical Center, and the West Chester campus, home to West Chester Hospital.
+There are also locations in Florence, Kentucky, and other Ohio communities.